 Insider Buys Greenwich LifeSciences Shares

-CEO and Patel Snehal filed a Form 4 with the SEC on Friday, November 20.
-The insider bought 2,000 shares of Greenwich LifeSciences Inc (NASDAQ:GLSI) at an average price of $5.40.
-After the transaction, the executive's stake in Greenwich LifeSciences Inc. moved to 1,186,839 shares.
-Greenwich LifeSciences was trading 0.1% lower from the previous closing price.
+A Form 4 filing filed with the SEC on Wednesday, November 25 showed that Daugherty Frank Joseph bought 1,000 shares of Greenwich LifeSciences Inc (NASDAQ:GLSI) at an average price of $5.10.
+The transaction moved the executive's stake in Greenwich LifeSciences Inc. to 87,010 shares.
+Shares of Greenwich LifeSciences rose by 0.2% from the previous closing price.

 Why Insider Transactions Are Important?